-Eurovision 2019- The Netherlands the Big Winner Posted by Karoly Molina on May 21, 2019 in music
+Eurovision 2019- The Netherlands the Big Winner Posted by Karoly Molina on May 21, 2019 in Uncategorized

 Last Saturday, the Eurovision Song Contest took place in Tel Aviv with about 186 million viewers worldwide not including the many streaming parties organized in several countries.
 The big winner of this year’s event was Dutch singer Duncan Laurence giving the Netherlands its fourth win.